Lesson ECP-1

 Time for the activity: ~10-15 minutes

-Look at the examples in order
+Look at the examples below

 Discuss them with a classmate and explain it using the postcolonial theory (found on the right)